rozek/node-red-authorization-examples/README.md

 The "basic HTTP authentication" procedure frees developers from having to design and implement their own login forms as the user interface is already built into the browser.

-However, basic authentication lacks (implicit) expiration and explicit logout, making it very difficult to terminate an authenticated "session" or to change users: once correct credentials have been given, the browser always automatically sends them with every request - unless a "private" window (or tab) is opened: in that case, the browser withdraws any given credentials as soon as the window (or tab) is closed.
+However, basic authentication lacks (implicit) expiration and explicit logout, making it very difficult to terminate an authenticated "session" or to change users: once correct credentials have been given, the browser always automatically attaches them to every request - unless a "private" window (or tab) is opened: in that case, the browser withdraws any given credentials as soon as the window (or tab) is closed.

 ## Cookie-based Authorization ##